snowplow-archive/snowplow.github.com/_posts/2014-12-16-introducing-self-describing-thrift.md

 In a Thrift schema, each field is assigned a [unique non-negative integer or "tag"] [defining-structs].
 This tag is stored in the binary encoding and used in deserialization.

 We propose to make Thrift self-describing by adding a "schema" field to all Thrift structs.
 The schema field would reference the IDL used to define how the byte array should be deserialized.
-The schema field would always have the same tag - we suggest [31337] [eleet-defn] ("elite" in l33tspeak).
+The schema field would always have the same tag - we suggest [31337] [eleet-defn] ("elite" in leetspeak).
 This number was picked because it is unlikely to be used in existing struct definitions, and thus:

 1. We won't accidentally identify non-self-describing Thrifts as self-describing
 2. Thrift users can easily upgrade existing Thrifts to be self-describing (as indeed we plan to upgrade our SnowplowRawEvent)